KumarjitDas/ImageViewer/README.md

 # ImageViewer

- A simple image previewer app built using Python-Tkinter
+ A simple image previewer app built using Python-Tkinter.